mowbraysuburbs/Spotify_ETL/README.md

 # Spotify_ETL

 ## Summary
-Rap Caviar is one of the most popular Spotify has on its platform.
+Rap Caviar is one of the most popular playlists Spotify has on its platform.
 It consists of songs mainly from the hip-hop/rap genre.
 One could argue that this playlist is a good representation of the hip/hop rap genre.
 The hip/hop rap genre changes and develops over time based on various factors such as culture, technology, influences of other genres, etc.

 When you upload a song to Spotify, assigns various attributes or audio features to the song which is used for automated music recommendations.
 More information regarding Spotify audio features can be seen here: (https://developer.spotify.com/documentation/web-api/reference/#/operations/get-audio-features)

-Assuming that Rap Caviar is a good representation of the hip/hop rap genre, this projects seeks to investigate change in trends in the genre based on the playlists overall audio features.
-This will be achieved by creating a ETL pipeline using AWS.
+Assuming that Rap Caviar is a good representation of the hip/hop rap genre, this project seeks to investigate any change in the genre over time based on the playlist's audio features.
+The playlist's overall audio features will be based on the average audio features (and other statistical values) from all the tracks in the playlists.
+This will be achieved by creating a ETL pipeline using AWS which scrapes and transforms this data i.e. audio features from Spotify's API every week.
+After significant amount of weeks have passed, one will be able to see any changes within the genre.

 ## TODO